 Vitamin A is a fat-soluble vitamin that has multiple functions within the body.
 It helps in the formation and maintenance of healthy teeth, skeletal and soft tissue, mucous membranes, and skin.
 Approximately 80% of vitamin A is stored in the liver and is released in small amounts as it is needed.
-Vitamin A toxicity (also known as hypervitaminosis) occurs when too much vitamin A is ingested leading to toxicity.
+Vitamin A toxicity (hypervitaminosis) occurs when too much vitamin A is ingested leading to toxicity.

 Cats can develop vitamin A toxicosis when they are fed a diet containing foods which are rich in vitamin A, most often this would be a diet high in liver.

 Supplementing your cat’s diet with cod liver oil.